KonaTeam/kona-api/sections/spaces.md

 ========

 Most resources in Kona are organized into spaces.
 This API allows you to create, read, update, delete, and manage membership to spaces.
+Templates are specialized spaces within Kona that can be used to create additional spaces.

 Schema  <a name='schema'><a>
 ------------